TANKERMAN CAREER ACADEMY

 How is the training program structured?

 From new employee orientation until the employee obtains his/her MMC from the Coast Guard, the program lasts approximately four months.
 During those four months, the student will undergo a few weeks of classroom training with the balance being hands-on training.
-The student will be paid $14 per hour during the training, plus overtime if application, and for mileage.
+The student will be paid $15 per hour during the training, plus overtime if application, and for mileage.
 The first three days of school will be spent in various orientations, followed by five days of on-the-job training where the student works with a tankerman instructor on actual cargo transfer operations, experiencing first-hand what tankering is all about, so that he/she can make the most informed decision about continuing in the program.
 The cargo handling course will be interspersed throughout a 60-day period of on-the-job training, until complete, and will be conducted at one of PSC’s training centers.
 Students who continue will be paired with a tankerman instructor with whom they will begin training on a “6 & 3” schedule.
-After the student completes 60 days of hands-on training, Petroleum Service Corporation will assist the student with applying to the Coast Guard to obtain a MMC.
+After the student completes 60 days of hands-on training, PSC Group will assist the student with applying to the Coast Guard to obtain a MMC.
 Provided there are no problems discovered by the Coast Guard in the application process, the student will be classified as a “Level I Tankerman” upon successful graduation from the training program and receipt of his/her MMC from the Coast Guard.

 What job opportunities will I have after graduation from the training program?